dkrichards86/twitter-sentiment/README.md

 ### Processor
 The processor conducts sentiment analysis on a batch of tweets and writes them to the database.

-Sentiment is scored using [NLTK's](http://www.nltk.org/) Vader Sentiment Analysis tool.
+Sentiment is scored using [Vader Sentiment Analysis](http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf) implemented in [NLTK](http://www.nltk.org/).

 ### API
 The sentiment API serves tweet polarity to the frontend.